 Recently, I was surprised to discover an interesting golf holiday package offer, the ‘unlimited golf concept‘ at Tee Times Golf Agency, a leading Portuguese golf travel agency.

-I know you can find something similar in the Marriott Experiences program, but it is limited to participating golf courses.
-Or you can mention also the Moon Spa & Golf Club in Cancun (Mexico) where if you book 3 nights or more can play unlimited rounds of golf at the Moon Spa & Golf Club, Riviera Cancun Golf Club, and Grand Coral Golf Course.
+Or you can mention also the Moon Spa & Golf Club in Cancun (Mexico), where, if you book 3 nights or more, you can play unlimited rounds of golf at the Moon Spa & Golf Club, Riviera Cancun Golf Club, and Grand Coral Golf Course.

-In the case of Tee Times Golf Agency‘s offer what I like is that they only limit the daily number of rounds: 36 holes in the same day.
+In the case of Tee Times Golf Agency‘s offer, what I like is that they limit the daily number of rounds to 36 holes on the same day.
 I think it is a realistic and fair number.
-This is available for both Portuguese and Spanish golf holiday packages.

-Something similar to Tee times Golf Agency’s unlimited golf concept I found only in Germany.
+Something similar to Tee Times Golf Agency’s unlimited golf concept, I found only in Germany.
 Bavaria4Golf offers at Quellness Golf Resort at Bad Griesbach: for 285 Euros/person:

-• 2 nights,
+- 2 nights,

-• 2 days unlimited golf on an available course.
+- 2 days unlimited golf on an available course.

 Experience economy & the unlimited golf concept